adambard/learnxinyminutes-docs/forth.html.markdown

 2 5 swap /       \ swap the top with the second element:        5 / 2
 6 4 5 rot .s     \ rotate the top 3 elements:                   4 5 6
 4 0 drop 2 /     \ remove the top item (dont print to screen):  4 / 2
+1 2 3 nip .s     \ remove the second item (similar to drop):    1 3

 \ ---------------------- More Advanced Stack Manipulation ----------------------